-Bartenders/servers must be used to serve alcohol at any event/gathering and must be contracted through Aladdin.
-Aladdin will provide one (1) bartender per seventy-five (75) people.
-The Catering Manual states there is a \$150.00 flat fee for a bartender with a four hour minimum and a \$50.00 charge for each hour above the required minimum.
-The organization or department sponsoring the event will be billed for the bartenders' service.
-There cannot be a cash exchange.

-Sponsors may request Aladdin to make an exception to the above bartender/server requirements in cases where the event/gathering will comprise of 15 people or less and the event will be closely monitored by the Event Sponsor personnel in attendance.
-Aladdin, in consultation with the Associate Vice President for Student Affairs, can waive the bartender/server requirement per their discretion following a careful review of the requested event.
+- Bartenders/servers must be used to serve alcohol at any event/gathering and should have proof of completion of the TIPS bartending training.
+Event sponsors should plan to have at minimum of one (1) bartender per seventy-five (75) people.
+Event sponsors will be responsible to cover the labor fees for all bartending expenses. - 2.
+Sponsors may request the Vice President for Operations to make an exception to the above bartender/server requirements in cases where the event/gathering will comprise of 15 people or less fewer and the event will be closely monitored by the Event Sponsor personnel in attendance.
+The Vice President for Operations can waive the bartender/server requirement per their discretion following a careful review of the requested event.